 There are dozens (if not hundreds) of excellent places to eat in La Latina.
 Here are just a handful of our favorites in and around the Rastro area.

-- Aceitunas Jiménez: This traditional olive store serves their own marinade blends in the traditional way.
+- Aceitunas Jiménez: This traditional olive store (Plaza del Gral.
+Vara de Rey, 14) serves their own marinade blends in the traditional way.
 They’ve been using the same method since 1935!

-- La Paloma: A true institution when it comes to Rastro tapas bars.
+- La Paloma: La Paloma is a true institution when it comes to Rastro tapas bars.
 No day at the market is complete without a taste of the best no-frills seafood in Madrid here!

 - Los Caracoles: This place has been a staple of the Rastro tapas scene for more than 95 years.
-It has belonged to the same family for three generations and they pour the best caña in the city.
+Los Caracoles (Calle de Toledo, 106) has belonged to the same family for three generations and they pour the best caña in the city.
 The specialty of the house is in the name—if you don’t speak Spanish, it’s snails!

 El Rastro Market FAQs